limbo018/DREAMPlace/README.md

 ## Developer Mode

-Developers who prefer to have detailed control over the building process of each ops may want to use the handwritten makefile system.
+Developers who prefer to have detailed control over the building process of each op may want to use the handwritten makefile system.
-It supports incremental building of each ops for development.
+It supports incremental building of each op for development.
 To build, run make in the root directory.
 ```
 make